 If you are a member of a Washington State Retirement System (PERS, TRS) and within five years of retirement, review the seminar information and register online!
-Any seminars that are held at Lower Columbia College will be listed on the Public Web Calendar under the Red Devil Wellness filter.
+Any seminars that are held at Lower Columbia College will be listed on the Public Web Calendar under the Red Devil Wellbeing filter.

 Lower Columbia College provides $25,000 Basic Life Insurance for an active employee who dies from any cause and $5,000 Basic Accidental Death and Dismemberment at no cost to each employee eligible for benefits.